 Once you start building your list, it’s time to kick the Email Marketing into action.

 In my article How to Work With a Lead Capture Form, I discussed adding a Lead Capture Form (LCF) to your blog.
 The primary reason for doing this is to build a list of potential customers and prospects you can email to.
 This article will cover the How of email marketing to your list.
-I will be using MailerLite and the LCF from my blog to illustrate some examples.
+I will be using SendPulse and the LCF from my blog to illustrate some examples.
 Most email marketing programs use similar methods.
 If you have questions about your specific email marketing program feel free to ask questions in the comments below and I will do my best to answer them.
-You can also refer to my article Adding a Lead Capture Form to Your Blog for specific information on setting up your LCF.
+You can also refer to my article How to Work with a Lead Capture Form for specific information on setting up your LCF.

 Step 1: Make sure your Lead Capture Form leads to an automated Welcome Letter

 In your email marketing program, create a list that will be populated with prospects who opt-in to the LCF from your blog.
 Make sure your your lead capture form is attached to this list.
-Refer to the image below…
+With SendPulse, simply select your list as the capture form is created.
+Here is my simple LCF I made for my blog with SendPulse.

 Here are a few things to keep in mind when drafting your welcome letter…